juice-shop/pwning-juice-shop/part2/xss.md

 As presented in the
-[Architecture Overview](/introduction/architecture.md), the OWASP Juice Shop uses a Javascript client on top of a RESTful API on the server side.
+[Architecture Overview](/introduction/architecture.md), the OWASP Juice Shop uses a JavaScript client on top of a RESTful API on the server side.
 Even without giving this fact away in the introduction chapter, you would have quickly figured this out looking at their interaction happening on the network.
 Most actions on the UI result in